Environmentally Responsible, Sustainable Furniture

 Even our fully-upholstered Custom 05 model has an extra-durable hardwood frame and is relatively easy and inexpensive to re-cover.

-If you're interested in helping prevent some of the many thousands of deaths and millions of illnesses that result every year from pollutiion from shipping of bulky goods from Asia to America, you may be interested in a letter written by the owner of Comfy 1 to the administrator of the EPA, suggesting some effective ways of responding to that problem.
-You'll probably agree with the substance of the letter, and you would be doing a good deed if you were to send a letter or email to her expressing your thoughts on the matter.
+If you're interested in helping prevent some of the many thousands of shipping-pollution-related deaths and millions of illnesses that result from pollution from shipping of bulky goods from Asia to America, you may be interested in a letter written by the owner of Comfy 1 to the administrator of the EPA, suggesting some effective ways of responding to that problem.
+You'll probably agree with the substance of the letter, and you would be doing a good deed if you were to send a letter or email to the Administrator of the EPA and/or to your legislators expressing your thoughts on the matter.
 Our letter can be read at www.comfy1.com/epaletter.htm

 * * *

-To go (or return) to the Comfy 1 home page and much more information on our various eco-friendly designs, quality features, sofas, sectional sofas, and prices (on individual product pages), click here.
+To go (or return) to the Comfy 1 home page and much more information on our various eco-friendly designs, quality features, sofas, sectional sofas, and pricing (on individual product pages), click here.